late4ever/Mistia-Labs/docs/content/procedures/management-commands.md

 #### Update All Services

 This script performs a comprehensive update of the entire stack.
-It stops all services, syncs with the latest code from the Git repository, pulls or builds the newest Docker images, and then restarts everything.
+It stops all services, syncs with the latest code from the Git repository, pulls or builds the newest Docker images for services that are not ignored (via `.critical` or `.ignore` files), and then restarts everything.

 ??? example "update_all.sh"
     ```bash